Montana/oink/README.md

 <img src="https://cdn4.iconfinder.com/data/icons/pig-cartoon-emoji/742/pig-cartoon-emoji-animal-cute-014-512.png" height="100" width="100">

 ## Description
-A bot for okcupid.com that replies to messages via scraping Donald Trump tweets.
+A bot for okcupid.com that replies to messages via scraping tweets.
+In this example, I used Donald Trump tweets.
 Written in Python and using Django.

 ## Requirements